4.4 vSphere Networking

 Outside of the virtualized platform, there’s a complete range of additional resources that a service provider has to setup in order to guarantee Veeam Cloud Connect operates properly.

-In particular, the network design is of extreme importance for Veeam Cloud Connect.
+In particular, the network design is of extreme importance for Cloud Connect Replication.

 VLANs

-Veeam Cloud Connect guarantees multi-tenancy at the network level using VLANs.
+Veeam Cloud Connect Replication on vSphere guarantees multi-tenancy at the network level using VLANs.

 Each port group created for any service provider is tagged with a unique VLAN ID so communications between port groups, VLANs and networks are only possible by traversing a network extension appliance and thus are regulated.
 Veeam Backup & Replication, upon creating a new network for a tenant, automatically creates a new port group on the selected virtual switch and sets a VLAN tag.
-The available VLAN IDs need to be configured in advance both in Veeam Cloud Connect:
+The available VLAN IDs need to be configured in advance both in Veeam Cloud Connect and the networking equipment:

 Configure VLAN pool settings